WeiDnite1222/Kitee/README.md

 # How to use

-Make sure you have installed `uv` before you do the process below.
+Make sure you have installed `uv` before you do the below process .

 ##### Sync project with command: